Andrea206/wordpuzzletime/README.md

 * On a timed interval the TweetMain class queries the puzzles stored in the database, then constructs and tweets a custom post that includes a dynamic PHP link to the puzzle answer.
 * After a puzzle is posted it is marked as such in the database and will not show up in the query list again.

+Written by Andrea Moncada and James Schlaudraff @jamesschlaudaff